magento/pwa-studio/packages/upward-spec/README.md

 During the resolution of a matcher's `use` resolver, properties from the match object are temporarily added to the context.
 Using these temporary context values, resolvers can extract matching text, or capture groups, from the match itself.

-- `match.$0` - The full text of the last matched value.
+- `$match.$0` - The full text of the last matched value.
-- `match.$1` - The string captured in the first backreference the regex declared.
+- `$match.$1` - The string captured in the first backreference the regex declared.

-The `match` object must have additional numbered properties for each backreference.
+The `$match` object must have additional numbered properties for each backreference.

 #### ConditionalResolver notes